foundersandcoders/our-site-v3/src/apprenticeship-guide/employer-faqs.md

 - ### When will the apprentice expect a pay rise?

-  They are likely to expect a significat pay-rise after they pass their end-point assessment.
+  They are likely to expect a significat pay rise after they pass their end-point assessment.

 - ### What additional support will you provide after the initial two-month block training?